 Step 3

-Use tongs (not fingers!) to place the chicken fillets on the BBQ grill.
+Use tongs (not fingers!) to place the chicken pieces on the BBQ grill.
 Cook for 7-8 minutes each side, or until they are white meat throughout and have an internal temperature of 165F.
-Cook time will vary depending upon the size of the fillets.
+Cook time will vary depending upon the size of the chicken pieces and whole chicken thighs (if using) may need a few more minutes.

 Serve this honey ginger garlic chicken with sides of your choice and enjoy!